Muhammad-Huzaifa-Ayub/BlackHole-Simulation/README.md

 Each photon is rendered with a leading “head” and a fading trail, turning discrete ray steps into a continuous relativistic flow field.

-## 🔹 Real-Time Relativity Visualization Layer

-To make the simulation more intuitive, I also built a real-time visualization and diagnostic layer directly inside the engine.

-Rays are dynamically color-mapped based on conserved angular momentum and proximity to the critical impact parameter of the Schwarzschild geometry:

-🟥 Capture zone – rays that fall into the black hole
-🟧 Photon sphere region – extreme relativistic lensing near unstable orbits
-🟩 Strong deflection – significant gravitational bending
-🟦 Weak deflection – minor trajectory distortion at larger radii

-A live toggle allows switching between this diagnostic mode and a clean monochrome visualization.

-Each photon is rendered with a leading “head” and a fading trail, turning discrete ray steps into a continuous relativistic flow field.

 ## Performance comparison under a standardized workload

 N = 250 active rays